FifthZoner/python--/README.md

 <h1>Welcome to "python--"!</h1>
 <h5>!
 This is in no shape or form associated with the real python project and not meant to ridicule it, I was just lazy with the name. !</h5>
 <h3>What is it?</h3>
-This heresy of a language has been (or is being) created by me as an alternative form of passing my C++ exercises at Rzeszów University of Technology.
+This heresy of a language has been (or is being) created by me as an alternative form of passing my C++ exercises at Rzeszów University of Technology, also for passing Advanced C++ laboratories.
 It's loosely based on python's syntax with some personal touches.
 <h3>And what does it do?</h3>
 It's a simple interpreted language, with support for reading .p-- files and reading user input directly.
 It's supposed to be able to do simple math and print operations, maybye file saving/reading.
 <h3>Why is everything in english if this is for a polish university?</h3>